Capgemini/xrm-datamigration-xrmtoolbox/README.md

 3. Load an existing config file by clicking the 'Load' button (Optional Step)

-4. Select the Target Connection String then select the location of the schema file (schema is only required for CSV).
+4. Select the **Environment** if different then select the location of the schema file (schema is only required for CSV).

 The Data Import page should look something like this:
 ![Run Import](images/EditedImportConfigs.png "Run Import")